abhinavsingh/proxy.py/README.md

 2. Internally `Proxy` is a context manager.
 3. It will start `proxy.py` when called and will shut it down once the scope ends.
-4. Just like `main`, startup flags with `Proxy` can be customized by either passing flags as list of input arguments e.g. `Proxy(['--port', '8899'])` or by using passing flags as kwargs e.g. `Proxy(port=8899)`.
+4. However, unlike `main`, startup flags with `Proxy` can also be customized by either passing flags as list of input arguments e.g. `Proxy(['--port', '8899'])` or by using passing flags as kwargs e.g. `Proxy(port=8899)`.